dav1dnix/scripts/screenshot/README.md

 # screenshot
-## Screenshots an area and copies your domain url to clipboard
+## Screenshot an area, upload it and copy the domain with the image to clipboard.

 ## Dependencies
 - maim